gkorol/gkorol.github.io/_pages/projects.md

 ### A FPGA parameterizable multi-layer architecture for CNNs

-Work done as my final undergraduate project under supervision of professor Fernando Moraes.
+Work done as my final undergraduate project under supervision of professor Fernando Gehm Moraes at PUCRS.
 VHDL implementation of a parameterizable FPGA-based CNN accelerator.
 Processing Element is based on accumulators and an adder tree.
 We used AlexNet as a case study for this project.
 Besides the [paper](https://ieeexplore.ieee.org/abstract/document/8862024), more detailed information about this work can be found [here](https://www.inf.pucrs.br/moraes/docs/tcc/tcc_korol.pdf).

 ![Conv. layer](https://gkorol.github.io/images/tcc.png)